-* When we say women* we mean everyone who defines herself as a woman.
+* When we say women we mean everyone who defines herself as a woman.
+Please note: Sometimes for better readability in long textures the term women is written without a star.

 People are often frustrated by the fact that it's usually men who are interviewed by the media or asked to present at conferences and not women*.